Frequently Asked Questions

 Q: But can I use a Coinbase wallet or a similar ETH wallet to receive my Seeds tokens?

 A: Coinbase does not currently support receiving ERC-20 tokens like Seeds tokens, though they’ve said that this is going to change in the near future.
 You can use any ETH wallet that is able to hold ERC-20 tokens to receive your Seeds tokens.
-We recommend MyCrypto because they’re probably the easiest currently available option.
+We recommend MyCrypto because they’re probably the easiest secure option currently available.

 Q: Okay.
 How about using a Coinbase wallet/another ETH wallet to receive my Request for Help once it’s been granted?